Professional Training for Therapists

 We shouldn't tell clients what to do.
 Or should we?
 We should help them take time to explore their options, and the consequences of their decisions.
 Or shouldn't we?
 Those are big issues in all therapy.

-Sometimes this works well, sometimes it doesn't.
+Sometimes this works, sometimes it doesn't.
 Our part is to do everything we can to promote this positive working-through.

 This training will show you how.
 Based on a blend of Hendrix, Gottman, Real, and Johnson's, I've evolved a method of working with affairs that is straightforward and powerful.
 It's respectful but no-nonsense.
 It involves choices and open-hearted sharing.